lukesherwood/team-organizer/NOTES.md

 - forms for creating an event

 ##Stretch

-users can have many teams (will need a join table - user_teams) add reoccurring events only show current events
+could i have some kid of log in feature? users can have many teams (will need a join table - user_teams) add reoccurring events only show current events